sprblm/dots-patterns/patterns/secret-sharing/index.md

 ## The Design Problem

-Key management is hard - decentralized or not!
-Whether it's your most important password, your wallet ID or your private encryption key, there don't seem to be good choices.
-Leave it on a device that you manage, which may get lost or stolen, or submit it to a central authority that can leak your data (intentionally or untintentionally)?
-There is no good way to encode trust in our current default key management tools.
+Managing your "secrets" (like keys and passwords) is hard!
+If it saved only on a single device, this is highly secure because someone must gain posession of your device to get your secret.
+But the secret can be gone forever if the device is lost or stolen, so it can be highly risky.
+If it's uploaded to a server owned by another person, company, or organization, it's highly available anywhere even if you lose your device.
+But it is possible that an attacker or rogue employee may lose, corrupt, or misuse it (intentionally or unintentionally).

+Thus, gaining trust thus has become an important part of marketing strategies for many Internet companies today that store your important information.
+This is why many companies focus on creating a social, friendly, and trusted image in their brand.

 ## The Design Solution

-Because trust is inherently social, we can model key management in a social way also.
-Secret sharing allows you to share your "secret" (passwords and keys, for example) with a number of your peers - friends, family members, or any entity you place your trust in!
-If you lose your original secret, these peers (some of them, or all of them) have to come together to recreate your secret.
-Thanks to some mathematical magic (AKA cryptography!) no single peer can recreate your secret.
+Because trust is inherently social, we can model secret management in a social way also.
+Secret sharing allows you to share your secret with a number of people - friends, family members, or any organization you place your trust in!

+If you lose your original secret, these peers could choose to come together to recreate your secret for you.
+Thanks to some mathematical magic (cryptography!) no single peer can recreate your secret.
+This prevents a single attacker or rogue employee from stealing your secret, as they would need to coordinate with a number of your peers to unlock the secret.

 ## Examples